Footscray railway station

-Footscray railway station is a commuter and regional railway station and the junction point for the Sunbury, Werribee and Williamstown lines and V/Line services to Ballarat, Bendigo and Geelong, part of the Metropolitan and Regional railway networks.
+Footscray station is a railway station operated by Metro Trains Melbourne and V/Line on the metropolitan Sunbury, Werribee and Williamstown lines and the regional Ballarat, Bendigo and Geelong lines, part of the Melbourne and Victorian rail networks.
 It serves the western Melbourne suburb of Footscray in Victoria, Australia.

 Footscray is a ground level premium station, featuring six platforms, two island platform with two faces and two side platform, connected by an accessible overground concourse.
 It opened on 17 January 1859, with the current location provided in 1900 and station provided in 2014.

 A disused signal box is located on the island platform at the up end of Platform 5.
 A pair of dual gauge tracks for the South Kensington–West Footscray line run in a cutting under the station before entering the Bunbury Street tunnel, providing a rail link to the Port of Melbourne and other freight terminals, as well as access to Southern Cross station for the NSW TrainLink XPT, The Overland, and V/Line Albury passenger services.

+The station complex, inclusive of the adjacent reserve and its octagonal band rotunda, was added to the Victorian Heritage Register on 17 June 1999 in recognition of its aesthetic, architectural, social and historical importance.